tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

         (and respective `min` / `max` properties) on the element determine the border box of the element */
         box-sizing: border-box;

+    body {
+        /* setting font-family for our design(with fallback 'sans-serif'), its color to be non-completely black
+        and reseting its predefined line-height to 1 */
+        font-family: "Inter", sans-serif;
+        color: #343a40;
+        line-height: 1;
+    }
     }
     ```